NativeScript/docs-v7/docs/integration-with-existing-ios-and-android-apps/extend-existing-ios-app-with-ns-angular2.md

 environment: angular
 ---

 # Extend your existing iOS app with Angular and NativeScript

+> **WARNING**: Embedding NativeScript into an existing iOS application is an experimental feature.
+If you’re interested in seeing this scenario being officially supported, please [let us know on GitHub](https://github.com/NativeScript/ios-runtime/issues/459).

 ## This article provides step-by-step instructions how to extend existing iOS app with Angular and NativeScript